EBRD-MoldovaOpenContracting/Moldova-Data-Load/README.md

 The technical team successfully found the scripts, fixed the issues, and initialised the DB.
 So, the data from the Etender was pulled to the DB.

+### Redevelopment steps
+Several steps were performed in order to redevelop the existing old version of the Moldova OCDS Contract Data Visualisation tool.
+The list below summarises all the steps mentioned above.
+- Development of the Import-Module to grep  data from the MTender and Meapps APIs;
+- Development of the fetched data grouping module to remove duplicate data;
+- Creation of the adjusted DB (MongoDB), with collections from different sources;
+- Adding dynamic variables to take the last year in the database;
+- Redevelopment of the visual part of the website.